Telling Paris Stories

-I hope that you will try out at least one of the tours, and I’d really welcome feedback.
-I’d also be interested in hearing about other tours you’d like to take.
+I hope that you will try out at least one of the trips, and I’d really welcome feedback.
+I’d also be interested in hearing about other trips you’d like to take.
 Paris of the Impressionists?
 Amélie’s Montmartre?
 Traces of the Revolution?
 I encourage you follow the people you care about through the streets of Paris.

 is a professor in Toronto a writer, blogger and gg2p contributor who studied in Paris as a university student, and has never quite got Paris out of her system ever since.
 She collects Paris maps and travels there with Norman (her hubby) as often as possible.